almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/trafficpi/electricaltheory.md

 With an AC circuit, there are commonly 3 wires.
 Black, white, and bare or green.
 Black wire in AC circuit represents the "hot" or supply voltage.
 White wire in AC Circuit represents the neutral.
-The netural
+The neutral

 ### DC Circuits